-While I’ve always been pretty, I’ve also never felt thin enough.
+While I’ve always felt pretty, I’ve never felt thin enough.
 A competitive gymnast growing up, I related my body with a score.
 I literally would be given a numerical value based on what I looked like.
 We could say that the score came from how my body performed certain acrobatics and routines, but when you see enough girls with smaller bodies score higher with poor form, you realize the fallacy.
 And there began the belief that the size and shape of my body determined my self-worth.

 It didn’t matter that I was a straight A honors student, an accomplished athlete, a gifted musician, a spiritually grounded person, a service-oriented individual, or a hard worker.
 If I couldn’t manipulate my body into the ideal standard, I was still unworthy in the eyes of society.

 I assumed for more than a decade that I could change my body if I just tried hard enough.
 It was not until reading countless body-positive books, research and resources that I realize just how truly “set” my “set point weight” was.
 Health at Every Size by Linda Bacon is probably the most pronounced resource.